MohammadMaftoun/AI-in-Production-Projects/README.md

 # 3. Recommendation System with Apache Spark

-Implement a recommendation engine using collaborative filtering approavhes on large datasets.
+Implement a recommendation engine using collaborative filtering approaches on large datasets.
 This project indicates how to handle large-scale data processing using Apache Spark, and how to deploy the model for batch inference.

     Tools: Apache Spark, Docker, AWS EMR, Flask
     Key Topics: Distributed computing, recommendation systems, batch inference

 # 4. Automated Hyperparameter Tuning with Optuna

-Automate the hyperparameter tuning process for a machine learning model using Optuna.
-This project sets up a pipeline to regularly tune hyperparameters and retrain the model with new data.
+This project automates the hyperparameter tuning process for a machine-learning model using Optuna.
+It sets up a pipeline to tune hyperparameters regularly and retrain the model with new data.

     Tools: Optuna, Scikit-learn, Ray, MLflow
     Key Topics: Hyperparameter optimization, automated retraining, MLOps